andrewyazura/rotate-molecules/README.md

 2. Rotate each atom around rotation axis.
 3. Add N atom's coordinates to each of the atoms coordinates.
    1. So the N atom is now back in its place.

+### A better approach

+A better solution to this problem would be to build a graph corresponding to a molecule.
+This way, if the path from an atom to nitrogen is shorter than to carbon, the atom should be fixed.

 ## Example